ioBroker/ioBroker.history/docs/en/README.md

 ```

 ### disable
-The message requires to have the "id" of the datapoint.
+The message requires to have the `id` of the datapoint.

 ```
 sendTo('history.0', 'disableHistory', {